Ting-DS/Disaster_Response_Classification_Pipeline/README.md

                 |-- README
           |-- README
 ~~~~~~~
-## Installation
-Must runing with Python 3 with libraries of numpy, pandas, sqlalchemy, re, NLTK, pickle, Sklearn, plotly and flask libraries.

 ## File Descriptions
 1. App folder including the templates folder and "run.py" for the web application